blocoio/android-template/README.md

   worrying when to turn it on.
 We do recommend you to check [Can I drop Jetifier?](https://github.com/plnice/can-i-drop-jetifier) when expanding the template.
 - Android Template contains `.github/workflows` for lint check and unit testing.
 You can easily take this project worflow and repurpose it with a few path changes, you can also find a commented example in test.yml for Instrumentation Testing and CodeCoverage that we advice to keep a clean project, you will however need to replace the secret keys with your own.

-### 📝 To Do

-- Real world example application branch